Created by Carroll John Daly

 In the story, he’s hired by some rich swell, the “real” Burton Combs, to travel to Nantucket under his identity, and upon arriving on the island, to continue to pose as Combs for reasons that aren’t exactly clear at first, except that the real Combs is in “some kind of trouble.”
 Fortunately, there’s enough murder and mayhem that comesrushing in to cover any holes.

 There’s no doubt it’s a transitional piece, looking backward to Poe and dime novel ideas of masculinity, but almost all the other elements that we we would soon come to associate with the hard-boiled detective genre are present and accounted for.

-The unnamed hero of this tale (“Burton Combs” is the alias he assumes at one point — we never learn his true name) is a hard-boiled sort of egg for sure, a tough guy for hire,, posed as a spoiled rich kid, a cynical lone wolf wending his way through a corrupt world where the forces of law and order are ineffectual at best, and far too often just as crooked as the criminals they’re supposed to be putting away.
+The unnamed hero (we never do learn his true name) is a hard-boiled sort of egg, for sure; a tough guy for hire, a cynical lone wolf wending his way through a corrupt world where the forces of law and order are ineffectual at best, and far too often just as crooked as the criminals they’re supposed to be putting away.
 His ethics are a little on the shady side, and he’ll go as far as killing if he has to, but he’s held in check by his own rigid personal moral code.

 Unfortunately, the story didn’t exactly set the world on fire, perhaps because the undeniable whallop of the story is slightly diluted by a rather sappy ending, which seems to come out of left field.